-Southern West Virginia Community and Technical College Blood and Body Fluid Exposure Report lame of Exposed Student/Faculty: Date and Time of Exposure: ype of Exposure: 🗆 Needle Stick 🗆 Cut 🗆 Mucous Membrane 🗆 Skin Sype of Fluid: Blood Body Fluid- What kind? everity of Exposure (e.g., depth of injury, was fluid injected, condition of skin (chapped, abraded ntact), estimated volume of material): Description of how and where exposure occurred: Describe immediate steps taken by exposed to reduce untoward outcomes from exposure: Vas source of exposure able to be identified? \Box Yes \Box No s exposure source known to be HBV, HCV, or HIV positive? \Box Yes \Box No f No and source is known, is source being tested with permission. \Box Yes \Box No f status of source is known, list here: las exposed received HBV vaccination? f yes, is vaccine-response known? s exposed pursuing post-exposure management by a physician? \Box Yes \Box No f yes, when and with whom? f not, why?
+Southern West Virginia Community and Technical College Blood and Body Fluid Exposure Report

-Name of person completing report
+Name of Exposed Student/Faculty: Date and Time of Exposure: Type of Exposure: ☐ Needle Stick ☐ Cut ☐ Mucous Membrane ☐ Skin Type of Fluid: ☐ Blood ☐ Other Body Fluid - What kind?
+Severity of Exposure (e.g., depth of injury, was fluid injected, condition intact), estimated volume of material): on of skin (chapped, abraded or Description of how and where exposure occurred: Describe immediate steps taken by exposed to reduce untoward outcome mes from e xposure: Was source of exposure able to be identified?
+Is exposure source known to be HBV, HCV, or HIV positive?
+If NO and source is known, is source being tested with permission?
+If status of source is known, list here: □ Yes □ Yes □ Yes □ No □ No □ No Has exposed received HBC vaccination?
+If yes, is vaccine response known? ☐ Immune ☐ Not immune □ Yes □ Yes □ No □ No Is exposed pursuing post-exposure management by a physician? ☐ Yes □No If yes, when and with whom?
+If not, why?
+Name of person completing report Date